Coronavirus (COVID-19) updates and advice

 Financial support for businesses

-Trafford Council is now inviting applications from Trafford based businesses that have been affected by local COVID-19 restrictions or the national lockdown.
+Trafford Council is continuing to inviting applications from Trafford based businesses that have been affected by local COVID-19 restrictions or the national lockdown.

 COVID-19 outbreak management plan